For Immediate Release

 - “Child Abuse Allegations – From Both Sides”.
 Allison Williams – a family law attorney focusing on divorce and child abuse, neglect, and maltreatment – examines what determines child abuse; the best way to defend allegations of child abuse; how to keep the children safe; how a parent can gain access to the agency’s records; what happens when an investigation reveals no signs of child abuse; and what a parent should do if allegations of abuse cannot be proven in Court.

 - “Divorce and the High-Net-Worth Client: Issues and Opportunities”.
 Veralynn Morris, a Certified Divorce Financial Analyst® (CDFA™), offers guidance about the issues and opportunities that could impact your financial future during the divorce process.
-She explains the difference between marital and separate property; addresses the mistakes most commonly seen in the division of marital assets; details how to preserve inherited money or property; talk about the role that marital lifestyle plays in the division of assets and/or determination of alimony and child support; and offer viewers recommendations for high-net-worth clients seeking legal representation.
+She explains the difference between marital and separate property; addresses the mistakes most commonly seen in the division of marital assets; details how to preserve inherited money or property; talks about the role that marital lifestyle plays in the division of assets and/or determination of alimony and child support; and offers viewers recommendations for high-net-worth clients seeking legal representation.

 - “Using a Personal Divorce Coach to Help Make the Best Choices“ with Pegotty Cooper, MBA, CDC, president of Divorce Coaching.
 Pegotty explains what a Certified Divorce Coach is, and what the advantages are to using one.
 She tells listeners how to choose the right Divorce Coach for their unique situation, and highlights some of the biggest mistakes people make in handling their divorces.